trankillooo/spotify-to-mp3-python/README.md

 ### 1. Clone the respository

-To clone this repoistory using Git, use
+To clone this repository using Git, use

 ```bash
 git clone https://github.com/JayChen35/spotify-to-mp3-python.git